 EMDR therapy helps your brain engage with its natural healing process.
 Through this therapy, your brain learns to reprocess and compartmentalize the information more appropriately so that you are no longer “stuck” in the event.

-During the first session, your provider assesses your mental health history and the events that led you to seek professional assistance.
-Using this information, your provider works with you to develop a treatment plan for the following weeks.
+During the first session, your provider will make a thorough assessment of your mental health history and the events that led you to seek professional assistance.
+Using this information, your provider will then work with you to develop a treatment plan for the following weeks.

-They’ll explain what you’ll be experiencing and self-soothing ways to mentally prepare for your treatment and any distressing emotions that may arise.
-Your provider makes sure you leave the treatment with the tools necessary to manage your emotions and symptoms in a healthy way.
+They will explain what you might be experiencing during your first EMDR session and will mentally prepare you for your treatment and any distressing emotions that may arise.
+Your provider will also make sure that you leave the treatment with the tools necessary to manage your emotions and symptoms after your session is concluded.

-During the bulk of your EMDR therapy, you’ll likely be asked to identify a negative belief about yourself, visualize an image related to a traumatic memory, and any physical sensations you experience when you recall the event.
-You do not necessarily have to disclose the painful events in great detail for the team at The Green Room Psychological Services Inc. to help you.
+During the bulk of your EMDR therapy, you will likely be asked to identify a negative belief about yourself, visualize an image related to a traumatic memory, or any physical sensations you experience when you recall the event.

 There’s anecdotal evidence that suggests EMDR therapy is useful for helping people who suffer from phobias, anxiety, depression, and panic disorders.
 A few studies have shown that EMDR therapy helps alleviate symptoms in patients who have schizophrenia.

-If you feel like PTSD or trauma is negatively impacting your life, or if you want to determine if your panic attacks or anxiety can be treated with EMDR therapy, contact The Green Room Psychological Services Inc. by phone or book a consultation online today.
+If you feel like PTSD or trauma is negatively impacting your life, or if you want to determine if your panic attacks or anxiety can be treated with EMDR therapy, feel free to contact our office or request an appointment online with one of our EMDR therapists.